akka/akka/akka-docs/java/routing.rst

 required); this enables newly created routees to pick up work immediately by stealing it from their siblings.

-The “head” router, of course, cannot run on the same balancing dispatcher, because it does not process the same messages, hence this special actor does not use the dispatcher configured in :class:`Props`, but takes the ``routerDispatcher`` from the :class:`RouterConfig` instead, which defaults to the actor system’s default dispatcher.
+The “head” router cannot run on the same balancing dispatcher, because it does not process the same type of messages, hence this special actor does not use the dispatcher configured in :class:`Props`, but takes the ``routerDispatcher`` from the :class:`RouterConfig` instead, which defaults to the actor system’s default dispatcher.
 All standard routers allow setting this